 As a bonus, they even hooked up last year with Hamilton auteur Lin-Manuel Miranda, singing his lyrics for the gloriously cussy "Ben Franklin's Song" for Miranda's "Hamildrops" project of excised songs from the Tony-winning musical.

-As FUV celebrates the Decemberists' latest album, I'll Be Your Girl (this week's New Dig), we'll be spending the week revisting classic FUV Live sessions with a band that's never shied from its restless eclecticism, passion for language, bold theatricality, and philosophical examinations of the endless cycle of life and death.
+As FUV celebrates the Decemberists' latest album, I'll Be Your Girl, we're spending the week revisting classic FUV Live sessions with a band that's never shied from its restless eclecticism, passion for language, bold theatricality, and philosophical examinations of the endless cycle of life and death.
 Poets and rock 'n' roll revolutionaries, the Decemberists are FUV Essentials.

 #FUVEssentials: The Decemberists (Spotify playlist compiled by FUV's Russ Borris)